 OK, so where do antioxidants fit into all of this?
 Well, antioxidants are, as the name says, substances that inhibit oxidation.
 They can swoop in and just donate one of their electrons, stopping the domino effect.

 Normally, our body can take care of free radicals, but sometimes it gets overwhelmed and requires external antioxidants.
-Some studies have shown that people who eat plenty of antioxidant-rich fruits and vegetables are at lower risk of developing these chronic conditions, but it’s not really that simple because measuring the amount of free radicals in the body is not possible (you really can’t count all the atoms with free electrons).
+Some studies have shown that people who eat plenty of antioxidant-rich fruits and vegetables are at lower risk of developing these chronic conditions, but it’s not really that simple because measuring the number of free radicals in the body is not possible (you really can’t count all the atoms with free electrons).
 So the effect that antioxidants have on our body is also hard to quantify.

-Vitamin C, Vitamin E and beta-carotene are most often touted as great antioxidants, but randomized, placebo-controlled trials – which provide the strongest scientific evidence – have not correlated any of these or any single antioxidant to substantial protection against heart disease, cancer, or other chronic conditions.
+Vitamin C, Vitamin E, and beta-carotene are most often touted as great antioxidants, but randomized, placebo-controlled trials – which provide the strongest scientific evidence – have not correlated any of these or any single antioxidant to substantial protection against heart disease, cancer, or other chronic conditions.
 The results of the largest such trials have been mostly negative or inconclusive.

 Still, there is some strong science behind the idea that free radicals can be damaging to our body, and that antioxidants can help counteract them.
 In 2010, a peer-reviewed paper detailed the negative effects they can have.